Retrieving Tropical Cyclone Intensity from Climate Reanalysis using Deep Learning: Introduction

-An advantage of statistical downscaling is its efficiency in translating coarse-scale climate data into localized estimates of TC intensity or occurrence without the need for expensive computational resources.
-It is also useful when long-term observational datasets are available to establish robust statistical relationships, enabling site-specific or basin-specific projections.
-However, this approach assumes that empirical relationships calibrated from past observations remain valid under future climate conditions.
-Moreover, it cannot fully resolve physical processes governing TC structure and intensity such as the inner-core thermodynamics or small-scale convection, which are crucial for capturing TC intensity or rapid intensification \cite[see, e.g.,][]{DeMaria2010, Emanuel2000, Vecchi_etal2011}.
+While statistical downscaling is efficient in translating coarse-scale climate data into localized estimates of TC intensity or occurrence without the need for expensive computational resources, it assumes that empirical relationships calibrated from past observations remain valid under future climate conditions.
+Moreover, it cannot fully resolve physical processes governing TC structure and intensity such as the inner-core thermodynamics or small-scale convection, which are needed for capturing TC intensity or rapid intensification \cite[see, e.g.,][]{DeMaria2010, Emanuel2000, Vecchi_etal2011, Tang_etal2016, Camargo_etal2023}.

-The second type of downscaling, known as dynamical downscaling, uses high-resolution regional or nested models to explicitly simulate TC physical processes, thus providing physically consistent projections of TC dynamics and structure \cite[see, e.g.,][]{Denis_etal2002, Caron_etal2011, Strachan_etal2013, Wehner_etal2017, Vu_etal2024}.
+The second type of TC downscaling, known as dynamical downscaling, uses high-resolution regional or nested models to explicitly simulate TC physical processes, thus providing physically consistent projections of TC dynamics and structure \cite[see, e.g.,][]{Denis_etal2002, Caron_etal2011, WangWu2012, Knutson_etal2013, Strachan_etal2013, Wehner_etal2017, Vu_etal2024}.
 Given lateral boundary conditions from global models, dynamical downscaling can be designed for a wide range of climate analyses and operational forecast.
-In particular, it provides any TC information from the meteorological fields on a model grid, thus allowing in-depth analyses for all aspects of TCs.
-An apparent issue with dynamical downscaling is that it is sensitive to model physics, boundary conditions, model settings, as well as being very computationally expensive as compared to statistical downscaling.
-Thus, both downscaling methods are often used complementarily, with statistical downscaling for broad-scale assessments and dynamical downscaling for detailed process-based analysis.
+In particular, it provides any TC information from the model output, thus allowing in-depth analyses for all aspects of TCs.
+An apparent issue with dynamical downscaling is that it is sensitive to model physics, boundary conditions, model settings, and computationally expensive as compared to statistical downscaling.
+Thus, both downscaling methods are often used complementarily, with statistical downscaling for practical cost-effective assessments and dynamical downscaling for detailed process-based analyses.